Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-4.md

 2. On the Postman sidebar, click **Task 4 - Prepare Cloud Storage > PUT Upload Input ZIP File TO OSS**.
 The request loads.

-    Note the use of the Postman Dynamic variable `guid` as a query string parameter as the object key of the zip file.
-This variable generates a unique ID for the object key.
-A script specified in the **Tests** tab saves the object key to a Postman Environment Variable named `ossZipFileObjectKey`
+    Note the use of the Postman Dynamic variable `guid` as a query string parameter as the Object Key of the zip file.
+This variable generates a unique ID for the Object Key.
+A script specified in the **Tests** tab saves the Object Key to a Postman Environment Variable named `ossZipFileObjectKey`

     ![guid](../images/task4-guid.png "guid")